zhenguonie/NciaNet/README.md

 Hbond.zip deposits the data about the calculated angles and lengths of hydrogen bonds.Before training the model, please manually uncompress this folder.Then copy these to the .Hbond/refined-set2 folder

 ### How to run
-To train the model, please run train.py file
+To train the model, please run ./train.py file, then representing the result of four metric (RMSE/R/MAE/SD).

-To Test the model, please run test.py
+To Test the model, please run ./test.py

-### How to tune key hyper-parameter
-cutoff 1 in 533 of process_pdbbind.py, default=9

-cutoff 2 in 408 of process_pdbbind.py, default=5

-Heads of multi-attention in 112 of layers.py, default=4

 ### Result
-the result automatically saved in the output file
+The result automatically saved in the ./output floder as result.txt.

+### Configuration of Key Hyper-parameter
+cutoff 1 in 533 of ./process_pdbbind.py, default=9

+cutoff 2 in 408 of ./process_pdbbind.py, default=5

+Heads of multi-attention in 112 of ./layers.py, default=4